 - Begin with a brief context or setup – where and when did the incident/event happen?

 - Describe what happened and why was it important — what was YOUR role/action?

 - End off with a description of how the issue was resolved (what was the outcome?)

 These stories have to be short but should include enough detail to allow the employer to visualize the situation.
 Most importantly, make sure they are directly relevant to the position for which you are interviewing.

 Write up and practice saying your stories out loud.
 Ask an employment professional or even a friend for feedback; let their impressions and questions guide you to improve the length, clarity, details and relevance of the story.

-Once they are complete, try figure out which skills each story demonstrates.
-Each example may demonstrate a number of skills such as your ability to make decisions, work in a team, solve problems, take initiative, be responsible or flexible, and many other skills.
+Once they are complete, try to figure out which skills each story demonstrates.
+Each example may demonstrate several skills such as your ability to make decisions, work in a team, solve problems, take initiative, be responsible or flexible, and many other skills.
 Identify those which you would like to “show off” to employers.
-A good anecdote can often demonstrate multiple skills or strengths, and can be told differently depending on what you are trying to demonstrate.
-If you are able to talk in a relaxed and comfortable way, storytelling can become a very effective tool to market yourself.
+A good anecdote can often demonstrate multiple skills or strengths and can be told differently depending on what you are trying to demonstrate.
+If you can talk in a relaxed and comfortable way, storytelling can become a very effective tool to market yourself.
 You will be demonstrating your communication skills, as well as having an opportunity to show the best of what you have achieved in your work history.

 Read this guide for more ways to develop your storytelling abilities.
-Make sure to watch this excellent video included in the post for more tips on effective story telling in interviews:
+Make sure to watch the video included in the post for more tips on effective storytelling in interviews.